+Recommended texts:

-Recommended text : Brown-Le May-Bursten "Chemistry 10e" (Prentice Hall, 2006).
+- 1) Brown-Le May-Bursten "Chemistry 10°" (Prentice Hall, 2006). - 2) McMurray "Fundamentals of Organic Chemistry 6e" (Brooks/Cole, 2007) with Harcourt Organic CD-ROM.

-Library: 1 copy in main section, 1 copy in reserve The LearnJCU CH1011 Web site (http://learnjcu.jcu.edu.au) will be used extensively for additional course materials including the assessed Modules.
+Library: 1 copy of each in reserve

+The LearnJCU CH1012 Web site (http://learnjcu.jcu.edu.au) will be used extensively for additional course materials including the assessed Modules.
 In addition students may be referred to particular material which will be placed in the Reserve Collection in the JCU Library.